WrestleMania V: The Mega Powers Explode

-On the January 7 Saturday Night’s Main Event in Tampa, Savage came out and cleared the ring with a steel chair after Hogan was receiving a post-match beating by the Twin Towers, and Akeem and Boss Man began threatening Elizabeth, Boss Man going so far as to grab Elizabeth's wrist.
+On the January 7, 1989 episode of Saturday Night's Main Event, Savage came out and cleared the ring with a steel chair after Hogan was receiving a post-match beating from the Twin Towers, and Akeem and Boss Man began threatening Elizabeth, Boss Man going so far as to grab Elizabeth's wrist.
 Savage did not bother to check on the injured Hogan, however, and left the ring.
 Elizabeth assisted Hogan backstage, which again angered Savage.
 This led to a confrontation between Savage and Elizabeth, but nothing came of it.
 Later in January during the Royal Rumble match, Hogan accidentally eliminated Savage as he was trying to eliminate Bad News Brown.

-Finally, on February 2 at the live The Main Event II program from Milwaukee, the tensions between Hogan and Savage boiled over.
+Finally, on February 2 at The Main Event II, the tensions between Hogan and Savage boiled over.
 Once again, the Mega Powers and Twin Towers squared off.
 During a key point in the match, Akeem threw Savage through the ropes, causing him to land on Elizabeth.
-Hogan, distraught, picked her up and carried her backstage to the trainers’ room where he waited while she regained consciousness.
+Hogan, distraught, picked her up and carried her backstage to the trainers' room where he waited while she regained consciousness.
 Savage, meanwhile, was forced to take on Boss Man and Akeem alone until Hogan, at the behest of Elizabeth, came back out several minutes later.
 When Hogan went to tag into the match, Savage slapped him in the face and left the ring.
 Hogan managed to record the victory for the Mega Powers, but things were not over yet.

-Immediately upon the conclusion of the match, Hogan returned to the trainers’ room where an angry Savage was waiting for him.
+Immediately upon the conclusion of the match, Hogan returned to the trainers' room where an angry Savage was waiting for him.
 The two got into a loud and physical confrontation, where Savage blamed Hogan for what happened to Elizabeth and accused him of being jealous of his championship reign.
 He also accused Hogan of only being his partner because he was lusting after Elizabeth.
 Hogan tried to calm the irate Macho Man down, but Savage had heard enough and struck Hogan with the title belt, knocking him to the floor.
 After punching the downed Hogan twice, Savage grabbed the belt again as Elizabeth went to check on Hogan.
 Savage grabbed her and threw her across the room, but before he could strike Hogan a second time, Brutus Beefcake came into the room and grabbed the belt from him.
 Savage eventually left the room, but not before assaulting Beefcake and the WWF officials who were dispatched to defuse the situation and tend to the injured Hogan.

 Hogan then issued the challenge to Savage for what he still considered to be rightfully his, and Savage agreed to defend the WWF World Heavyweight Championship against him at WrestleMania.
 However, he would do so alone, as Elizabeth declined to be in his corner for the match; instead, she opted to be at ringside but in a neutral corner.